Over the years cycling has changed the way of training considerably, now everyone recommends training with potentiometer.

-Although it is useful as a global indicator of training, in the same way that we can analyze variables such as average power, accumulated unevenness or average heart rate, it is interesting to analyze the IF of specific sections of the training, such as a prolonged repetition in the tempo zone or threshold, areas of which we will talk later.
+Although it is useful as a global indicator of training, in the same way that we can analyze variables such as average power, accumulated elevation or average heart rate, it is interesting to analyze the IF of specific sections of training, such as a prolonged repetition in the tempo zone or threshold, areas of which we will talk later.

 FTP Functional Power Threshold

-Don't miss the series of articles that will help you train with potentiometer, understand how it works and improve your power training.
+Do not miss the series of articles that will help you train with potentiometer, understand how it works and improve your power training.
 If you have any questions or suggestions, do not hesitate to contact me.

 Instagram: Berthy Perez Lases